LoganRickert/PHP-Game-Ranking/README.md

 #### Admins
 * Admins can kick anyone from any team and promote anyone to team leader
-* Admins can a list of events and change their name, password or point amount (view events.php)
+* Admins can see a list of challenges
+* Admins can change the name, password or point amount for challenges. (view challenges.php)
-* Admins can create a new event
+* Admins can create a new challenges
+* Admins can delete challenges (This actually just sets event_id = -1)

 ## Walk Through
 The website is written with PHP classes.
 There are three main classes: Player, Event and Team.